Copyright 2004 - 2007, Law Offices of George Kita

 If your

 child has a pending case at the Orange County Juvenile court, it is important to hire a lawyer whose primary practice is juvenile court cases.
-Most Orange County Juvenile Defense Attorneys primarily handle adult cases and as a result, they lack the experience to provide effective legal represenation.
+Most Orange County Criminal Defense Attorneys primarily handle adult cases and as a result, they lack the experience to provide effective legal represenation.

 The procedures in Orange County Juvenile Court are very different than adult court.
 There is no right to bail and there is no right to a jury trial.
 Don't hire an inexperienced juvenile attorney.
 Your child's future and freedom is at stake.
 (Our winning track record shows that we provide effective juvenile defense defending children.)